babayevsemid/Gps/README.md

 ### Use with AppCompatActivity

-Note: It works if location permission is active, if it is not, try to give permission
+Note: Returns location if GPS is active, otherwise will prompt to enable it and return consequently

 ```
 GpsManager.LocationCallback callback = new GpsManager.LocationCallback() {